 Serengeti Migration Camp: Our full report

-Sitting on raised wooden platforms of varying heights, they have part stone and part canvas walls, and canvas roofs.
-The rooms are all quite close together, and some of the wide verandas are visible from the path between them, so they are not entirely private.
+Sitting on raised wooden platforms, the rooms have part stone/part canvas walls and canvas roofs.
+The rooms are quite close together, and some of the wide verandas are visible from the path between them, so they are not entirely private.

-Our viewSerengeti Migration Camp has the feel and the price tag of a top-quality property, and is certainly very picturesque.
-The service is friendly and efficient, and we thought that the food was very good indeed.
+Serengeti Migration Camp is a picturesque, top-quality property.
+The service is friendly and efficient, and on previous visits we thought the food was very good indeed.
 For those seeking a reasonably comfortable place to stay, this would be a good choice.
-However, its size means that it hosts a number of large groups, so it has a slightly less personal feel than many would wish.
+However, its size means that it hosts a number of groups, so it has a slightly less personal feel than many would wish.

-Ideal length of stay: To explore this area fully, it is worth spending three nights at Serengeti Migration Camp.
+- To explore this area fully, it is worth spending three nights at Serengeti Migration Camp.

 Food & drink